-My research interests cover a constellation of inter-related topics: policy processes, public management, markets and regulation.
+My research interests cover a constellation of inter-related topics: policy processes; public management and governance; markets and regulation.
 The primary focus of my research is housing markets and housing policy.
 More recently I have been looking at smart cities and infrastructure futures.

 I am interested in regulation both as it relates to state activity in shaping market processes and the regulation of behaviour, particularly within organizational contexts and in relation to public sector reform.
 Underpinning much of my work is an interest in economics as a discipline with very particular characteristics.
 I’ve a longstanding interest in its methodology and rhetoric, its limits and borders with other disciplines.
 Most of all I’m interested in the way in which economic ideas interact with the world of policy and practice.

 The list below gives an indication of my recent and current activities.